 Your ability to give employees a sense of ownership is influenced by the following three factors:

 Trust is arguably the most important factor in any healthy relationship, including the relationship between employees and leaders.
 If either side does not trust the other, performance suffers.
+To help your relationship between employees and leaders you can try different ways of working together.
+You could do a team building game that would help build up your trust.
+Why not consider doing something like these fun group activities to help build up that level of trust between you.

 Unfortunately, trust is often taken for granted by today’s leaders.
 A recent study from Interaction Associates found that while employees say trust is critical to their effectiveness, more than half of them don’t trust their boss or senior leadership teams.
 The same report found that only one third of workers say they feel safe communicating with leaders, indicating a lack of trust in employees as well.